 As the day progressed, we came out of the mountains and the temperature got much more manageable.
 I even stripped down to just my wind jacket and the shirt, losing the thermal hoodie.
 The miles were ticking off slowly, and my feet were gradually hurting more.
 The first two days I barely stopped all day, but by the afternoon today I was resting my feet every couple of miles.
 No blisters, but I’m hoping it doesn’t get as bad as the FKT which would be miserable.

 At long last, I made it to Dick’s Creek Gap.
 I didn’t even bother checking the hostel, assuming it was booked, and instead moved on to a tent site mentioned in the guidebook about 3/4mi away.
 It said that it was a nice spot with room for about 4, so I was praying there was space.
-I found the place to be completely empty!
+To my surprise, I found the place to be completely empty!
 It’s a great little spot right on the trail.
 I got in at about 7:30 (a 12h45m day) and was able to set up camp before dark, which was a nice change.

 Day 4: Dick’s Creek Gap to Carter Gap – 24mi